Topics

 Availability today

 It is crucial to roll-out strategically located, smart and interoperable infrastructure.
-Smart charging at home and workplace is a priority as most charging will happen there.
-Rolling-out fast charging hubs across all EU roads and outside cities to allow charging for top-ups and shared fleets is also important.
-Commercial property, fuel stations, park & ride schemes, shops, hotels, for example, should all provide charging solutions.
+Smart and bi-directional charging at home and workplace is a priority as most charging will happen there.
+Rolling out fast charging hubs across all EU roads and outside cities to allow charging for top-ups and shared fleets is also important.
+Commercial property, fuel stations, park & ride schemes, shops and hotels, for example, should all provide charging solutions.
 It should be as easy for a driver to charge their EV as it is to fill up their tank today, with transparent pricing and seamless payment solutions.